Jurickson Profar Player Props: Rockies vs. Dodgers

-After going 0-for-3 in his most recent game, Jurickson Profar and the Colorado Rockies face the Los Angeles Dodgers (who will start Michael Grove) at 10:10 PM ET on Monday.
+The Colorado Rockies and Jurickson Profar, who went 0-for-3 last time out, take on Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Padres.
+In his previous game he had a hitless showing (0-for-3) against the Padres.

 Jurickson Profar Game Info & Props vs. the Dodgers